Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/worldgen.md

 event.blockToBlockState(block: string, state: string)
 ```

-- 1st argument: A string, the bloc kto be replaced
+- 1st argument: A string, the block to be replaced
 - 2nd argument: A string representation of a block state, the state to be placed

 ## Fissure Decoration